I. Undergraduate Theory Diagnostic Exam

-State law requires that The University of Mississippi accept freshman music theory transfer credits from community colleges.
+The University of Mississippi accepts freshman music theory transfer credits from community colleges.
 Sophomore music theory credits, however, are not automatically transferred.
-In order for students from community colleges to receive sophomore music theory credit at The University of Mississippi two requirements must be met:
+In order for students from community colleges to receive sophomore music theory credit at the University of Mississippi, two requirements must be met:

 - Students must have received a grade of C or higher for sophomore theory at their community college.

-For those students who meet the first requirement and wish to take the diagnostic exam, below is a study guide detailing what is on the exam.
-The exam is given during the first week of classes in the Fall semester.
+For those students who meet the first requirement and wish to take the diagnostic exam, below is a study guide detailing what is on the exam, and a practice exam.
+Students have one hour maximum to complete the written exam.
+The diagnostic exam is given during the first week of classes in the Fall semester.

 Music Theory Undergraduate Diagnostic Exam Study Guide